 Main Street Revitalization

-For 25 years, Oklahoma’s Main Street program has been pumping new life back into the heart of communities across the state.
-Combining historic preservation and downtown revitalization efforts with powerful economic stimulation, Main Street restores the core assets of our communities and enhances the quality of life for our citizens.
+For more than 30 years, the Oklahoma Main Street program has been pumping new life back into the heart of communities and urban neighborhoods across the state.
+Combining historic preservation and commercial district revitalization efforts with powerful economic stimulation, Main Street helps restore those important core assets and enhance the quality of life for our citizens.

 Services and Resources for Your Community